Courtsdesk News – Terms of Service

 5. Except as expressly set out in this Agreement, all representations, warranties, terms and conditions whether express or implied in relation to the Courtsdesk News Service or the information presented therein are hereby excluded to the fullest extent permitted by law.

-7. In no event shall Courtsdesk be liable, whether in contract, tort (including negligence) or restitution, or for breach of statutory duty or misrepresentation, or otherwise, for the following types of losses: (i) any special, incidental, indirect or consequential damage or loss, costs or expenses; (ii) loss of profit, goodwill, business, business opportunity, revenue, turnover or reputation; (iii) loss of anticipated saving or wasted expenditure; (iv) loss of or damage to data, in each case arising under or in connection with this Agreement.
+7. In no event shall Courtsdesk be liable, whether in contract, tort (including negligence) or restitution, or for breach of statutory duty or misrepresentation, or otherwise, arising out of or in connection with this Agreement or otherwise, for the following types of losses: (i) any special, incidental, indirect or consequential damage or loss, costs or expenses; (ii) loss of profit, goodwill, business, business opportunity, revenue, turnover or reputation; (iii) loss of anticipated saving or wasted expenditure; (iv) loss of or damage to data; or (v) or any other matter for which it has excluded its liability under this Agreement to the extent permitted by applicable law.

 8. Nothing in this Agreement excludes or limits Courtsdesk's liability for death or personal injury caused by Courtsdesk's negligence, or for fraud or fraudulent misrepresentation, or any other liability that cannot be limited or excluded by law.